oliviaAB/sismonr/README.md

 # sismonr - Simulation of In Silico Multi-Omic Networks R package

-## IMPORTANT - Julia requirements
+## Julia requirements
-This current version of sismonr requires Julia version 0.6.4 and does not work with later versions of Julia.
-This will be fixed as soon as possible.
+This current version of sismonr is compatible with Julia 0.7.
+However, some of the Julia modules on which sismonr depends are still in the process of transitioning to the new Julia syntax.
+Expect warnings during the simulations.

-To install Julia v0.6.4, go to [https://julialang.org/downloads/oldreleases.html](https://julialang.org/downloads/oldreleases.html) and follow the instructions.
+We do recommend (for now ) to use sismonr with Julia v0.7.0.
+To install Julia, go to [https://julialang.org/downloads/](https://julialang.org/downloads/) and follow the instructions.
-Please make sure to include the Julia executable in your PATH.
-For Linux users you can use the following command:
+Please make sure to include the Julia executable in your environmental variable PATH.
+Linux users can use the following command in the terminal:
 ```
 sudo ln -s path_to_julia_folder/bin/julia /usr/local/bin/julia
 ```
 to create a symbolic link to julia inside the `/usr/local/bin` folder.

+Windows users can open the Control Panel and go to System > Advanced system settings > Environment variables.
+Select the PATH variable, click on Edit > New and copy-paste the path `path_to_julia_folder/bin`.

 ## sismonr